pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 - `:data:`

 to provide useful cross-referencing *in the text* is encouraged.
-This will help readers to quickly navigate in the docs.
+This will help readers to quickly navigate through the docs.

 Documenting variables
 ---------------------